 Mount Laurel, NJ 08054

-Important note: To be considered official, transcripts must be sent in a sealed envelope from the college or university.
-A transcript is required from the school that you earned the letter grade.
+Important note: A transcript is required from the school that you earned the letter grade.
 Therefore, if you attended multiple schools, an “official” transcript is required from every school that you earned a grade of “C” or higher that you would like evaluated for possible credit.

 How do I register for a credential exam?

-If you plan to take the Cancer Tumor Registry (CTR) exam, click here for additional details.
+If you plan to take the Oncology Data Specialist (ODS) exam, click here for additional details.

 What books are required to take a credential exam?